 Employers are required to post notice for employees in English of their rights under ASSLA.
 Employers are also required to post notice in any other language in which 1 or more employee who has limited command of English speaks.

 Fines and Remedies provided by the Accrued Sick and Safe Time Ordinance

-The District of Columbia provides for severals remedies for employees who have had their rights violated against under ASSLA.
+The District of Columbia provides for several remedies for employees who have had their rights violated against under ASSLA.
 Those remedies include repayment of back pay, reinstatement and other injunctive relief, compensatory or punitive damages, including at least $500 in daily damages, and reasonable attorney fees and costs.
 All damages can be awarded to the employee with interest.

 Notification and Records

 Employers are required to keep records for at least 3 years.
 The records have to be made accessible for compliance reasons and upon reasonable notice.
 Failure to maintain records can limit an employer’s ability to offer a rebuttal that they did not violate the Accrued Sick and Safe Leave Act.
 Employers should keep records of hours worked by the employee and accrued and used leave.
 Further, the updated amendment states that employers who don’t keep adequate records are presumed to have violated the act.